 Campus Description and Scope

 Kingsborough Community College is located in Manhattan Beach, on the southern tip of Brooklyn, New York.
 The College building area is 1,294,021 square feet (gross) and 813,276 square feet (net).
-There are 20 buildings on campus with a relative age of 40 years for our temporary structures and 35 years for the main buildings with the exception of our Marine and Academic Center which was opened in 1991 and our Academic Village which opened in 2002.
+There are 20 buildings on campus with a relative age of 40 years for our temporary structures and 35 years for the main buildings with the exception of our Marine and Academic Center, which opened in 1991, and our Academic Village, which opened in 2002.

 The campus is located on a 70-acre peninsula (3,036,348 square feet) in the Manhattan Beach section of Brooklyn.
 Approximately 55% of the total acreage is landscaped and 25% of the site is paved.
 The footprint of the various buildings occupies about 20% of the site.
 The campus also contains a 10,000 square foot marina and a 2-acre (90,000 square foot) beach.
 The Leon M. Goldstein High School for the Sciences, owned by the NYC Department of Education, is also located on the campus grounds.

-Typically, the permanent buildings are steel framed, with metal stud and gypsum wall board interior walls, reinforced concrete floors, with face brick and concrete block exterior cavity walls.
-Construction which predates the NYS Energy Code is devoid of exterior wall insulation.
+Typically, the permanent buildings are steel framed, with metal stud and gypsum wall board interior walls, reinforced concrete floors, and face brick and concrete block exterior cavity walls.
+Construction that predates the NYS Energy Code is devoid of exterior wall insulation.
 The buildings range from 1 to 8 stories in height.

-The temporary buildings are typically steel framed, with metal stud and gypsum wall board interior walls, with insulated exterior corrugated metal panel walls.
+The temporary buildings are typically steel framed, with metal stud and gypsum wall board interior walls, and insulated exterior corrugated metal panel walls.
 These buildings range from 1 to 2 stories in height.